Aloha friend and Welcome!!

 - Most people said it worked fine with Windows 7-10 suites, as well as Mac.
 There were however a few people that said otherwise, specifically problems with Windows 7 & 8, 64 bit.

-- May not hang on a MacAir very well.
+- It may not hang on a MacAir very well.

 - Some say you will need to get close to it to get a decent recording, others claim it has excellent range.

 - Some said the sound that comes from the mic is very loud, almost too loud.